todogroup/governance/goals.md

 ### Focus Area in 2024
 Explore potential collaborations with existing AI SIG closer to OSPO core needs (e.g open chain AI Compliance SIG, Open Source Initiative AI definition WG, etc).
 Plan and host a webinar on AI compliance best practices, inviting speakers from related communities and allowing time for open discussions.

-## ➡️ Adoption and project sustainability
+## ➡️ Adoption and Project Sustainability

 TODO Group Steering Committee aims to find ways to integrate OSPO day-to-day operations into broader organizational strategies and execution plans, enhancing their recognition as a key component of business success.